segp-uob/segp/dev/Worksheets/1_DevOps_Docker_CI.md

 > "Everyone in your team will have some parts of the codebase that they are responsible for.
 Everyone will be working at the same time.
 CI is about making all the parts work together in a way that is testable, robust and clear.
 Assembling different modules just before submission is *not acceptable* and your team will be expected to show an iterative and clear commit log starting early in the project.
 If you're reading this for the first time two weeks before submission - good luck."

 ## The workflow
-We define the central workflow (for this Unit) as:
+We define the central workflow (for this Unit) below.
+We expect to see code being merged progressively through this pipeline (ie from branch to branch):
 ```
 Development -> build -> release -> production
 ```
-The important point is that development is controlled and managed in a systematic way.
-Changes are small, testable, tested and clear.
+The important point here is that development is controlled and managed in a systematic way.
+Commits should be small, testable, tested and clear.
 And perhaps most importantly - your production/live version is fully working!
 So, in your teams as a minimum to achieve this you will need to:

 - Implement version control using a public Github repo and setup Dev(master), Staging and Live branches.
 Perhaps assign one person who is responsible for moving code between these top level branches.
 - Write tests for the critical components in your code base (and treat your tests as production code).
 These tests should cover UAT (User Acceptance) and functional/unit tests.
 We will cover tests in more detail later.